vyrti/dl/README.md

 *   `<path_to_urls_file>`: (Required) The path to the text file containing the URLs to download.

 ## Research
 Main working application using GO lang in this repo was created using base code from Claude Sonnet 4 with Gemini 2.5 Pro review.
 Two models was working on same code, one after another.
-Result in this repo is 2 prompts total.
-One prompt for each model.

 Rust version was also created by Claude Sonnet 4 with Gemini 2.5 Pro review with 5 promts.